Genghis Grill

 Genghis Grill is an interactive Mongolian Stir Fry fast casual restaurant.
-Customers choose their own proteins, vegetables, spices, sauces and side options from a Fresh Bar which includes over 80 ingredients.
-The customer then passes their selection to the Grill Master who places it on a huge round open grill.
-Genghis Grill has over 50 locations across the nation and offers a loyalty program, Genghis Rewards, for their frequent guests.
+Customers can choose their own proteins, vegetables, spices, sauces and side options from the restaurant's "Fresh Bar," which might include over 80 ingredients.
+The customer then passes their selection to a "Grill Master," or chef, who places it on open grill.
+Genghis Grill has more than 50 locations across the United States.